 Identity theft—it’s everyone’s nightmare.

-1. Check your credit report three times per year.
+1. Check your credit report at least three times per year.

 2. Make sure your computer has updated anti-virus software.

-If you don’t stay up to date with anti-virus software, you leave yourself open to being targeted.
+If you don’t stay up-to-date with anti-virus software, you leave yourself open to being targeted.
+It’s just that simple.
 Protect your identity by routinely checking for updates.
-“This also includes anti-keylogging software so no one can hack into your computer," Diane says.
+“This also includes anti-keylogging software so no one can hack into your computer,” Jessie said.

 3. Make privacy a priority on social media.